Mechanically aided scrubber: Maintenance problems

 As with almost any device, the addition of moving parts leads to an increase in potential maintenance problems.
 Mechanically aided scrubbers have higher maintenance costs than other wet collector systems.
 The moving parts are particularly susceptible to corrosion and fouling.
 In addition, rotating parts are subject to vibration-induced fatigue or wear, causing them to become unbalanced.
 Corrosion-resistant materials for these scrubbers are very expensive; therefore, these devices are not used in applications where corrosion or sticky materials could cause problems.

 Summary

 Mechanically aided scrubbers have been used to control exhaust streams containing particulate matter.
 They have the advantage of being smaller than most other scrubbing systems, since the fan is incorporated into the scrubber.
 In addition, they operate with low liquid-to-gas ratios.
 Their disadvantages include their generally high maintenance requirements, low absorption efficiency, and high operating costs.
 The performance characteristics of mechanically aided scrubbers are given in Table 1.

-Note: These devices are used mainly for particle collection; however, they can also remove gaseous pollutants that are present in the exhaust stream.
+Note: These devices are used mainly for particle collection, though can also remove gaseous pollutants from the exhaust stream.